The crypto industry took the world by storm.

 Once the block is solved, the miner that completed it receives a reward, which can come in the form of new bitcoins or transactional fees.

-But 2010 was the breakout year for bitcoin.
-For the first time, someone made a transaction using bitcoin.
+But 2010 was the breakout year for the Bitcoin.
+For the first time, someone made a transaction using Bitcoin.
 Two pizzas were purchased at the price of 10,000 BTC.
 At its highest value, that would amount to approximately $197,830,000.

 I sure hope those pizzas were delicious.

 By January 1st, 2011, Bitcoin was valued at $0.30 and had a total market cap of over $1 million.
 2011 was also the year that saw the creation of other cryptocurrencies, known as altcoins.